google/nerfies/README.md

  * We provide a couple preset configurations.
  * Please refer to `config.py` for documentation on what each configuration does.
  * Preset configs:
-    - `gpu_vrig_short.gin`: This is the configuration we used to generate the table in the paper.
+    - `gpu_vrig_paper.gin`: This is the configuration we used to generate the table in the paper.
 It requires 8 GPUs for training.
+    - `gpu_fullhd.gin`: This is a high-resolution model and will take around 3 days to train on 8 GPUs.
+    - `gpu_quarterhd.gin`: This is a low-resolution model and will take around 14 hours to train on 8 GPUs.
-    - `test_vrig.gin`: This is a test configuration to see if the code runs.
+    - `test_local.gin`: This is a test configuration to see if the code runs.
 It probably will not result in a good looking result.
-    - `gpu_f2.gin`: This is a high-resolution model and will take around 3 days to train.
+    - `test_vrig.gin`: This is a test configuration to see if the code runs for validation rig captures.
+It probably will not result in a good looking result.
+ * Training on fewer GPUs will require tuning of the batch size and learning rates.
+We've provided an example configuration for 4 GPUs in `gpu_quarterhd_4gpu.gin` but we have not tested it, so please only use it as a reference.

 ## Datasets
 A dataset is a directory with the following structure: